 - They simply don’t have time

 As mentioned previously, lawyers are extremely busy people.
 They may be working on a number of cases at any given time, and it could mean they do not have the energy and time to devote to your case.
-Good lawyers will be honest and tell you that they can’t help you as they are already swamped with cases, and will recommend another lawyer in or outside of their law firm to help you out.
+Good lawyers will be honest and tell you that they can’t help you as they are already swamped with cases, and will recommend another person in or outside of their law firm to help you out.